AbdulMoeezBaig/Linux/README.md

 dev -> devices
 vda, vda1 -> virtual drives (sda, sda1 on other things) sudo cat vda -> shows binary for drive, CTRL + C to stop
+network settings -> also files -> stored in etc -> also called etsy file
+cd etc
+cd network
+ls
+sudo cat interfaces -> shows all network interfaces
+mnt, media -> mount drives -> USB or anything gets mounted on media (automatically) and mnt is used when manual mount
+FHS -> file system hierarchy

+## Video 3